gjuchault/gjuchault.github.io/_posts/2016-04-23-Creating-a-cool-NPM-package.md

 categories: [js]
 ---

-Some time ago I created a small library called « fuzzyjs ».
-The goal was to have a simple browser script that filters an array based on a string that would make a fuzzy filter/search (similar to what you have in Sublime Text : `ao` matches `About` and also `Add folder`).
+Some time ago I created a small library called [fuzzyjs](https://github.com/gjuchault/fuzzyjs).
+The goal was to have a simple browser script that filters an array based on a string that would make a fuzzy filter/search (similar to what you have in Sublime Text : *ao* matches *About* and also *Add folder*).
 The script is very light (~400b gzipped).

 Since this project got it's small success (80 stars, and even a port in Go) I decided to rewrite it from scratch using what I learnt since : ES2015/Babel, UMD to support both the browser and node, Mocha for testing, Travis-CI, Istanbul, etc.